Central Minnesota Mountain Bike Trails

 Mostly advanced to expert trail that is either climbing or descending for the entire course.
 Good skills practice.
 Groomed for fat bikes in the winter.

 Ferber Park: 2.2 miles

 A mix of rolling hills and flat terrain in wooded and grassy areas with less difficult to more challenging trails.
-Trails were developed by volunteers in 2017 with help from the City of Fergus Falls and continue to be improved.
+Trails were developed by volunteers with help from the City of Fergus Falls and continue to be improved.
 Look for additional trails in the future.

 Stahl’s Lake Park: 3 miles

 Moderate terrain with some small hills, a balance beam and seesaw.